rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab log monitors.md

 - Press enter in the query box to execute the query.

 Often the graph does not render properly if you use a timeslice in the monitor query, and depending on the timeslice you pick it could make the final threshold evaluation hard to predict.
+If the graph does render ok note what the trend is over time.
+How does changing the 'when' period to say 15m or 60m affect the graph?

 ![Alt text](images/monitor_log_timesliced_error.png)

 ## Comparing the timeslice to simple count query
+A good best practice unless using an outlier model is to remove the timeslice from your search.
+Let's try this now.
-Now modify this query to this version and press enter in query box to execute it.
+Modify this query to this version and press enter in query box to execute it.
+It's the same but there is no timeslice now only a straight count.

 ```
 _sourcecategory=*kubernetes* stream  stderr
 _loglevel=error
 | json "stream","log" | where stream="stderr"
-//| timeslice 5m | count by _timeslice
 | count
 ```

-You will see that the way the monitor evaluates the results the data from the log query is effectively timesliced even though it's a straight count.
-So when creating log monitors it's a good practice to timeslice them in log search - to understand trend, but not timeslice them in the actual monitor version to avoid confusion.
+You will see that the way the monitor evaluates the results the data from the log query is *effectively timesliced* even though it's a straight count.
+If you are modelling the series over time in the log search window or dashboard you still need to timeslice the data to infer what the equivalent trend is over time.

 ![Alt text](images/monitor_log_static_thresholds.png)